jonrandy/turboprop/README.md

-# Picko - A new method to pick
+# Picko - Use Arrays as Property Accessors